Sinn Féin TD Brian Stanley apologises for ‘inappropriate’ tweet

 Brian Stanley apologised “for the content of an inappropriate and insensitive tweet”.
 Photograph: Gareth Chaney/Collins

-Sinn Féin TD for Laois-Offaly Brian Stanley has apologised for a now-deleted tweet referencing incidents from the War of Independence and the Troubles, saying it was “inappropriate and insensitive”.
+Sinn Féin TD Brian Stanley has apologised for a now-deleted tweet referencing incidents from the War of Independence and the Troubles, saying it was “inappropriate and insensitive”.

-On Saturday, Mr Stanley tweeted in reference to the Kilmichael Ambush in 1920 and the Narrow Water Massacre in 1979, stating that they were “the 2 IRA operations that taught the elite of d British army and the establishment the cost of occupying Ireland.
+On Saturday, the Laois-Offaly TD tweeted in reference to the Kilmichael Ambush in 1920 and the Narrow Water Massacre in 1979, claiming they were “the 2 IRA operations that taught the elite of d British army and the establishment the cost of occupying Ireland.
 Pity for everyone they were such slow learners”.

-Some 18 British soldiers were killed at Warrenpoint, while 17 were killed during the Kilmichael War of Independence incident, alongside three IRA men.
+Eighteen British soldiers were killed at Warrenpoint, while 17 were killed during the War of Independence incident at Kilmichael, alongside three IRA men.

+The tweet had provoked an online backlash, with charges that it glorified violence and bloodshed.

+I will be writing to the Ceann Comhairle of the Dáil about this shameful tweet.
+Although deleted, it is outrageous that someone with such warped views can hold a senior position in the Dáil.
+SF talk about respect & equality but there’s not much sign of respect for victims. pic.twitter.com/dqMdWLI4rp— Arlene Foster #We’llMeetAgain (@DUPleader) November 29, 2020

-Earlier on Sunday, when asked for a comment on the tweet, Sinn Féin health spokesman David Cullinane said “it is fair to say that there will never be an agreed narrative on the events of the past.
+Asked for a comment on Mr Stanley’s tweet, Sinn Féin health spokesman David Cullinane said “it is fair to say that there will never be an agreed narrative on the events of the past.
 Our ongoing focus must be to build on the success of the peace process.”

 He also said there is a responsibility to commemorate the past in a respectful manner.